Print Your Money: Cash-Like Experiences with Digital Money: Discussion

 \section{Discussion}

-In this paper, we provide a system design of CBDC and test the system's usability with users.
-We further elucidate the understanding of designing payment systems through this study in this section and discuss potential challenges of promoting a payment system and how our system addresses these challenges.
+In this paper, we present the system design of a Central Bank Digital Currency (CBDC).
+This study aims to provide a better understanding of the design of payment systems, and in this section, we further elaborate on the potential challenges of promoting a payment system and how our system addresses these challenges.